 Best Attraction Queues

 And while we’re talking about (sometimes long) waits in line, we’ve also highlighted the best attraction queues here.
-One of our Epcot favorites: Frozen Ever After!
-Though you’ll definitely want to try to get a FastPass for this popular attraction, if you happen to have to go through the queue, it’s a ton of fun!
+One of our EPCOT favorites: Frozen Ever After!
+Though you’ll definitely want to try to get an Individual Lightning Lane pass for this popular attraction, if you happen to go through the queue, it’s a ton of fun!

 Best Places (on Attractions) to Chill Out